poshaughnessy/peteroshaughnessy.com/src/content/posts/2024-06-24-beginners-guide-to-digital-piano-recording-with-linux.md

 I personally use Linux Mint, although most of this should be transferrable to any other operating system.
 I'll explain why I started by recording the audio through the headphone jack, using an Audiobox GO audio interface - and switched to recording MIDI through the USB port.

-But first, I'll jump straight to how it sounds and what my current setup is, in case you want the _tl;dr_!
+But first, I'll jump straight to what my current setup is and how it sounds, in case you want the _tl;dr_!

-## Here's how it sounds

-<iframe width="560" height="315" src="https://www.youtube.com/embed/ZbKxXBEO-WY?si=gv8_iym6Yk-TDjsq" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

-<p class="caption" style="margin: 0">One I recorded earlier.
-Output with the Steinway Model D virtual grand piano from Pianoteq, with a few minimal tweaks such as reverb (I set the room size to about 20 metres) </p>

 ## My working setup (MIDI)